acenturyandabit/polymorph/README.md

 Just wanna use it because you've heard it's useful?
 Go to [acenturyandabit.github.io/polymorph/](https://acenturyandabit.github.io/polymorph/) and get started!

 ### For webmasters
-Want to host this at your organisation?
+Want to host this at your organization?
 Here's what you need to do.

 1. Download these files.
 2. Add or remove the operators you want, in index.html